Tick the ingredients you need to add your shopping list.

 For the streusel topping:

 - For the dough, combine the flour and sugar in a food processor.
 Add the butter and pulse until the mixture is crumbly.
-Add the egg and pulse again until combined.
+In a separate bowl mix the egg with 2 tablespoons of water, then add the egg to the mixture and pulse again until combined.
 If it is very dry, add a tablespoon of water and pulse again.

 - Remove the dough from the food processor and shape into a disc.
 Wrap in cling film and refrigerate for at least one hour.